Program requirements for all degrees, approvals, certificates and endorsements are outlined in the related sections of the catalog.

 The Incomplete (I) Grade

-An Incomplete (I) grade is a temporary grade requested by the student and approved by the instructor to postpone course work due to extenuating circumstances (e.g. illness, death in the family).
-An agreement must be made between the student and the instructor outlining the remaining work needed to complete the course by submitting the signed Incomplete Grade Authorization Form to the Registrar’s Office.
+An Incomplete (I) grade is a temporary grade requested by the student to postpone course work due to extenuating circumstances (e.g. illness, death in the family).
+An agreement must be made between the student and the instructor outlining the remaining work needed to complete the course by submitting the Incomplete Grade Authorization Form to the Office of the Registrar.
 This signed form and related documentation must be received by the Office of the Registrar by the appropriate deadline below.
-Incomplete submissions, late submissions, or submissions for students who do not meet the criteria (good standing in the course and experienced/experiencing extenuating circumstances) will not be processed.
-Students must resolve the incomplete grade within six (6) weeks from the date the course ends.
-Upon completion, the instructor will change the “I” to the appropriate letter grade by submitting the Change of Grade form to the Office of the Registrar.
-If the student fails to complete the course work, or a Change of Grade form is not submitted, a grade of “F” is recorded.
-While rare, permission for additional time beyond the six-week deadline may be granted only with the approval of the instructor and the Registrar and must be requested prior to the extension deadline.
-Whether or not the student is enrolled during the following term has no effect upon this completion date.
-In the event that the original instructor is no longer available to grade the work, the Division Chair, where applicable, or the Dean will identify the faculty member who will resolve the incomplete.
+Incomplete submissions, late submissions, or submissions for students who do not meet the criteria (satisfactory standing in the course at the time of the request and documentation of extenuating circumstances) will not be processed.
+Students must resolve the incomplete grade within six weeks from the day the course ended.
+Upon completion, the instructor will change the “I” to the appropriate letter grade by submitting the Change of Grade Form to the Office of the Registrar.
+If the student fails to complete the course work, a grade of “F” is recorded.
+A one-time extension beyond the six-week deadline may be granted only with the approval of the instructor and the Office of the Registrar and must be received prior to the official posting of the student’s final grade.
+Whether or not the student is enrolled during the following term has no effect upon this completion date (please note that an unresolved incomplete grade by the start of the following term per the academic calendar will not meet prerequisite expectations outlined in the administrative drop policy).
+In the event that the original instructor is no longer available to grade the work, the Program Leader or Division/Discipline Chair, where applicable, or the College Dean will identify the faculty member who will resolve the incomplete.
 The form is here: Incomplete Authorization form

 Incomplete Grade Submission Deadlines